 Kefta briouats are usually served as a finger food or appetizer, but they can also be served as an entrée.
 This filling is mildly seasoned.
 Also try Spicy Kefta Briouats.

-How to Fold Briouats will show you how to enclose the kefta in the pastry and fold the briouats into triangles.
+The recipe includes instructions to enclose the kefta in the pastry and fold the briouats into triangles.

-- 1 teaspoon paprika
+1 teaspoon paprika

-- 1 teaspoon cumin
+1 teaspoon cumin

-- 1 teaspoon pepper
+1 teaspoon pepper

-- 1 1/2 teaspoons salt
+1 1/2 teaspoons salt

-- Optional: 1 teaspoon cinnamon
+1 teaspoon cinnamon

-- Handful fresh parsley leaves (chopped)
+Handful fresh parsley leaves, chopped

-- 3 eggs, lightly beaten
+3 large eggs, lightly beaten

-- 1 egg yolk, (lightly beaten, for folding the briouats)
+1 egg yolk, lightly beaten, for folding the briouats

-Mix the ground meat with the onion and spices.
-Melt the butter in a large skillet or frying pan and add the ground meat.
+Melt 4 tablespoons of the butter in a large skillet or frying pan and add the ground meat mixture.
 Cook over medium heat, stirring to break up the meat into fine pieces until the meat is well browned and thoroughly cooked.

 Stir in the parsley and the three eggs, and cook over medium-high heat just until the liquids are absorbed.
 You should be able to pack and mold the meat.
 Set the kefta filling aside.

 With scissors, cut the pastry dough into strips about two-and-a-half inches wide.
 Place a single strip of warqa or spring roll wrapper – or two layered strips of phyllo dough – on your work surface.
 (If the strip of warqa is less than 10 inches long, use two layers.)

 Then flip the bottom right corner upwards to the left, aligning it with the left edge of the dough.
 You should see a triangle take shape.

 Trim any excess length off the edge of the dough, dab it with a little egg yolk, and tuck the end of the dough into the "pocket" formed by the open edge of dough on the briouat.
 You can use the tip of a butter knife or your scissors to help tuck in the flap of dough.

 Deep fry the briouats in hot oil until light golden brown.
 Drain and serve.
 Briouats stay warm for a long time, but if frying them well in advance of serving, you can reheat them in a 350 degree F oven for five to 10 minutes.

-Note: Uncooked briouats can be refrigerated for one day or frozen for up to two months in a freezer bag or plastic storage container.
+Uncooked briouats can be refrigerated for one day or frozen for up to two months in a freezer bag or plastic storage container.
 They can be fried directly from the freezer, or allowed to thaw for 30 minutes to one hour before frying.